Justin has represented hundreds of clients in various employment, commercial, consumer, housing, and bankruptcy law matters.

 Before starting DCWageLaw, Justin was the Litigation Counsel of the D.C.
 Employment Justice Center — the premier workers’ rights organization in D.C.
 And before that, he was an attorney in the general litigation unit of the Maryland Legal Aid Bureau — the largest legal services organization in the region (and the largest law firm in Maryland).

 Justin has litigated over 200 cases in state and federal court, most involving wage and hour issues.
-He has successfully taken a number of cases to trial — most recently in December 2016, when he obtained a six-figure verdict after a three-day jury trial in D.C. federal court.
+He has successfully taken a number of cases to trial — most recently in February 2020, when he obtained a full four times the wages that were owed to a security guard/maintenance worker who had been denied overtime because he was misclassified as an independent contractor.

 Justin started DCWageLaw for one principal reason: Workers who are not being paid properly deserve to have the best possible legal representation.